NirvanaCore/PureHtmlCssProjects/README.md

 ## 3. Landing Page
 -- Blog Page just a static web page for a Women's Blog.
 Using Iframe, making Sticky header and footer with different transition for links and buttons.

-## 4. ScreenShort Image
+## 4. ScreenShot Image
--- A mobile screen short and converted to responsive web page.
+-- A mobile screenshot and converted to responsive web page.

 ## 5. Women-Legal
 --10 design in 1 hour done by Andrew Twarog. just tried to recreate 1 from them. its about a lawyer page,deal with different area short and cute.